HitosVilla/Master_Data_Science/Spark.md

 ```
 from pyspark.sql import SparkSession
 session = SparkSession.builder.getOrCreate()  # Create session
+# if notebooke has been open with "pyspark" you can use direcctly spark instead of the last 2 lines

 session.sparkContext.getConf().getAll()       # All config
 session = SparkSession.builder.config('someoption.key','somevalue').getOrCreate() #Update config
 ```